 Animal deaths at camp are hard, especially for those who take care of them.
 If we handle them appropriately, we can cause less trauma to ourselves and campers.
-When an animal dies in the middle of a camp session, we say "it has gone to the vet".
 We never want a camper to go home with that memory or to feel guilt for something that was not their fault.
 Even if the rest of their time at camp was wonderful, that one incident could ruin their camp experience.

-If an animal dies in the presence or by the hand of a camper, you should remove the animal from the area into a private location as quickly and quietly as possible and STAY CALM.
-Natalie should be told immediately to take further actions.

-If an animal dies, and no campers are present, you should not spread that news.
+- If an animal dies in the presence or by the hand of a camper, you should remove the animal from the area into a private location as quickly and quietly as possible and STAY CALM.
+Makayla should be told immediately to take further actions. - If an animal dies, and no campers are present, you should not spread that news.
 That is for the Animal Team and Directors to disclose or announce however they choose.
 This will be discussed further in the "confidentiality" section.

-If you ever need to discuss your thoughts or feelings on this matter, please speak to your ASIT Leaders, members of the Animal Team, or/and a Camp Director.
+If you ever need to discuss your thoughts or feelings on this matter, please speak to your ASIT Leaders, members of the Animal Team, and/or a Camp Program Director.